Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Sepsis.md

 ## Vasopressors
 - If no further fluid resuscitation can be provided and haemodynamics still suboptimal start pressors
 - Noradrenaline remains first choice
+- Start vasopressors peripherally (e.g. with metaraminol) to avoid delaying initiation of vasopressors until central venous access is secured
 ## Assess Adequacy of Cardiac Output
 - Consider inotropes in patients:
 	- Low cardiac output that is being monitored